Sarosim/2048/README.md

 ### New game

-The newGame function initializes all the variables, cleans the gameboard by deleting all the content of the game-board div. and starts the game by randomizing two tiles and waiting for user input.
+The newGame function initializes all the variables, cleans the gameboard by deleting all the content of the game-board `<div>` and starts the game by randomizing two tiles then waiting for user input.

 ### Undo